xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 ---

-# Create an equivalence class table from scratch

 This tutorial teaches you how to create an equivalence class table from scratch.
 It does not yet use any test data creation functionality.